seynurmammad0v/bulk-pr-creator/README.md

 bulk:
   edit:
     files:
-      - path: <path the file in ms which will be edited>
+      - absolute-path: <path the file in ms which will be edited>
         changes:
           - from: <regexp>
             to: <change to>
+      - find-folder: <path the file in ms which will be edited (regex allowed)>
+        changes:
           - from: <regexp>
             to: <change to>
-      - path: <path the file in ms which will be edited>
+      - find-file: <file name by name (regex allowed)>
         changes:
           - from: <regexp>
             to: <change to>
-          - from: <regexp>
-            to: <change to>
-    github:
-      branch: <branch-name>
-      commit: <commit-name>
-      cancel:
-        pipeline: <true if you want to cancel the pipeline otherwise false >
-    repos: <name of repo list with extension>
-  create:
-    files:
-      - filename: <file name with extension>
-        destination : <destination of file>
-      - filename: <file name with extension>
-        destination: <destination of file>
     github:
       branch: <branch name>
       commit: <commit name>